leon-arie/leon-arie.github.io/README.md

 [![name](ev-tableau.png)](https://public.tableau.com/app/profile/leon.arie/viz/EVDashboard_16550801177210/CarDashboard)

 ### Purpose:
-In project 2, I take the cleaned dataset in project 1 and create a tableau dashboard to compare different car performance based on models.
+In project 2, I take the cleaned dataset in project 1 and create a Tableau dashboard to compare different car performance based on models.

 ### Tasks:
-1. Load EV dataset into tableau.
+1. Load EV dataset into Tableau.
 2. Create bar graphs and tables on performance metrics.
 4. Add a filter function for each car model.